lynnlangit/gcp-essentials/1_storage/1a_Storage/README.md

 # GCS - Cloud Storage

 Examples of working with Cloud Strorage buckets in this section.
-Include the following:
+Includes the following infrastructure scripting tools:
 - gsutil
 - gcloud storage
 - terraform & pulumi